CORTEZDAIANE/nicolastheo/README.md

   👋 <h3>Hi there!/👋 Olá!
 I'm THEO NICOLAS</h3>

 <ul>
+<li>🔭 I'm currently working with quality and testing, like QA.
+This wonderful area makes me involved as a professional and "detective", taking care of everything in a software application.
+  <p> <em> Before testing, everything is suspect. </em> </p>
-<li>🔭 I’m currently working on my own projects just to learn and pratice <strong>Programming (Front-end and Back-end)</strong> and <strong>Tests (QA and Automation),</strong> still going through some <strong>Data Analytcs🕵🏽‍♀️🤓</strong> with Python, SQL and Google Data Studio. </li>
+<li> I'm still working on my own projects just to learn and pratice <strong>Programming (Front-end)</strong>, still going through some <strong>Data Analytcs🕵🏽‍♀️🤓</strong> with Python, SQL and Google Data Studio. </li>
-<li>📚 I'm improving my skills especially on Front-end in HTML, CSS and Javacript.
-In Back and I'm learnig especially Firebase, MongoDb and NodeJS - I'm trying to follow that sequence.
-Once a week I prattice a little of: Python and Java.</li>
+<li>📚 In programming I'm improving my skills especially on Front-end in HTML, CSS and Javacript.
+In Back I'll go with Firebase, MongoDb and NodeJS - I'm trying to follow that sequence.</li>
-<li> I'm improving my skills and working on small QA projects, as testing Software Qualities as Automating some tests.
-In this marvelous area I'm using Ruby and Cucumber also Python with RobotFramework. </li>
+<li> <ul> I'm improving my skills and working on QA projects, professional and just to practice on my own, with Software Qualities testing and with Functional Testing and Automation.
+In this wonderful area I'm using Ruby, Cucumber (gherkin), Capybara and also Python with RobotFramework.
+And trying to learn tests with Java.
+All with Selenium and Selenide.</ul></li>
 <li>👯 I'm looking to collaborate on projects related to the things I'm learning, to learn more and improve my skills.</li>
 <li>🤝🏽 I’m looking for help e collaborate with the IT community.
 All my important studies I will put them here.</li>
-<li>⚡ Fun fact: All my youth I worked with data analysis, before I knew it existed.
-So because of $$ I switched careers and graduated in law.
-But now, many years later, the love for IT (programming, testing and datas) has won.
-After 10 years of another career I am going to IT with all my strength.
+<li>⚡ Fun fact: Throughout my youth I worked with data analysis and functional testing, before I knew they existed.
+So, because of $$, I changed careers and got a law degree.
+But now, a few years later, the love of IT (testing and programming) has won.
+After my graduation and years in another career, I am "going back" to IT with all my strength, but now applying technical skills and tools.</li>

  <div>
    <br>